fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-ModelsAndModelComponents.md

 ## Creating Model Components

-First, let's store the "Hello, World!" message on the component model rather than having it directly in the invoker's arguments, and refer to it from the `sayHello` invoker using IoC.
+First, let's store the "Hello, World!" message on the component model rather than having it directly in the invoker's arguments, and refer to it from the `sayHello` invoker using IoC syntax.
 In the process, we'll change it from a basic `fluid.component` to a `fluid.modelComponent`.

 <div class="infusion-docs-note">You can check out the [Live Example](http://codepen.io/waharnum/pen/XpNrEr?editors=1111) of the code below on [CodePen](http://codepen.io/)</div>

 ```
 fluid.defaults("fluid.helloWorld", {
     gradeNames: ["fluid.modelComponent"],
+    // Stores a string value with the key 'message'
+    // on the component model
     model: {
         message: "Hello, World!"
     },